kimyvgy/nuxt-page-cache/README.md

       }
     },

+    // if you don't use `pages` property, you can define `isCacheable` instead /*
     isCacheable(route, context) {
         // custom function to decide this page that need to be cached,
         // when used the "pages" property will be ignored.
         // return falsy to bypass the cache.
     },
+    */

+    // cache storage configuration
     store: {
       type: 'memory',